habbis/operation_manual/NFS.md

 $ apt install nfs-kernel-server
 ```

-If exportfs wont on ubuntu restart service.
+If exportfs wont work on ubuntu restart service.

 ```
 $ systemctl restart nfs-kernel-server
 ```

-If you have ufw on the system you most open for nfs shearing.
+If you have ufw on the system you most open for nfs shares.

 ```
 $ ufw allow nfs